vkkis93/serverless-step-functions-offline/README.md

 # Requirements
 This plugin works only with [serverless-step-functions](https://github.com/horike37/serverless-step-functions).
-You must to have installed this plugin and correctly specified statemachine definition using Amazon States Language.
+You must have this plugin installed and correctly specified statemachine definition using Amazon States Language.
 Example of statemachine definition you can see [here](https://github.com/horike37/serverless-step-functions#setup)
 # Usage
 After all steps are done, need to add to section **custom** in serverless.yml the key **stepFunctionsOffline** with properties *stateName*: path to lambda function.